peruth/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6 - script that creates a directory named my_first_directory in the /tmp/ directory.
 Task 7 - script to move the file betty from /tmp/ to /tmp/my_first_directory.
-Task 8 - sript to delete the file betty from /tmp/my_first_directory
+Task 8 - sript to delete the file betty from /tmp/my_first_directory Task 9 - Delete the directory my_first_directory that is in the /tmp directory.
+Task 10 - Write a script that changes the working directory to the previous one.